CodingAvenue/codestop-course-php-oop/content/Methods/Methods.q.md

  - It sets the value of a method in a class.

+ - It represents the current instance of a class.

- - It accesses the properties and methods within a class.
+ - It accesses the properties or methods within a class.

 /// type=SS, answer=[3]